nll004/assessment7_bankly/bankly/bugs.md

 4. User.get(username) function does not handle correctly for a user not being found.

 5. User.delete(username) function does not handle correctly for a user not being found.
+Await needed to be added to the function as well as it was timing out and failing tests.

 6. User cannot edit their own information becuase all edits required admin.
 I removed admin requirement and set a condtional that if the user tries to alter admin status an error is thrown.

+7. Authentication method was not being awaited correctly and causing issues when logging in and authorization.